How To Add Pops Of Color To A Neutral Space Without Losing The Overall Neutral Vibe

 A neutral space makes the perfect backdrop for artwork with color.
 And because your artwork is most likely at or close to eye level, it will take center stage without taking away from the neutral decor in the rest of the room!

-When I refer to textiles, I’m talking about draperies, decorative pillows, throw blankets and even bedding.
+When I refer to textiles, I’m talking about draperies, colorful decorative pillows, bright throw blankets and even bedding.

 If you fall in love with a comforter (like I did) that would add more color to the room than you would like, simply fold it and place it at the foot of the bed.

 Add some interest underfoot (and hide some of the grime) with a patterned rug!
-If you’re striving to hold onto the overall neutral vibe, select a rug color that isn’t too vibrant.
+If you’re striving to hold onto the overall neutral vibe, select a rug color that isn’t too vibrant but still has colour.